microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     cd vstsagent
     tar -zxvf ../Downloads/vsts-agent-linux-x64-2.126.0.tar.gz
     ````
 1. Once the files are extracted, run `./config.sh` to configure the agent.
-You will need to enter the VSTS URL and provide your PAT
+The VSTS URL and the PAT will need to be provided during the configuration.

-1. After you have configured, start the agent by running the following command `./run.sh`
+1. After the configuration is completed, start the agent by running the following command `./run.sh`